dcasia/baidu-maps/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Baidu Maps is a Wordpress plugin to easily integrate Baidu maps in to your site.
+Custom Baidu Maps is a Wordpress plugin to easily create and integrate one or more Baidu maps with custom locations in to your site.
-Easily add multiple locations with custom markers and data.

 == Description ==

-This plugin allows to integrate one or more Baidu Maps in any page using shortcodes.
+Easily create Custom Baidu Maps to add to any Wordpress ost or page.
+You can create one or multiple maps with our easy to use settings panel, then insert the map using a shortcode.

-Along with that, this plugin is able customize the map to contain several custom markers with options to add/change  location coordinates, foreground/background colors, and even the marker icons!
+With Custom Baidu Maps you can customize each map with multiple locations with options to add/change location coordinates, add a description, choose background and font colors and upload your own custom marker image.

 Basic Usage with shortcodes :